 There are three general types of bicycle brakes: rim brakes, which operate by squeezing the wheel rim between two brake pads; disc brakes, which operate by squeezing a hub-mounted disc between two brake pads; and internal hub brakes.
-All three can be operated by way of a handlebar mounted lever.
+All three can be operated by way of a handle-bar mounted lever.
 On some models of bicycle, the internal hub brake is operated by pedaling backwards.
 This is called a Coaster Brake and is described in Appendix C.

-A WARNING:
+MARNING:

-1. Riding with improperly adjusted brakes, worn brake pads, or wheels on which the rim wear mark is visible is dangerous and can result in serious injury or death.

-2. Applying brakes too hard or too suddenly can lock up a wheel, which could cause you to lose control and fall.
-Sudden or excessive application of the front brake may pitch the rider over the handlebars, which may result in serious injury or death.

-3. Some bicycle brakes, such as disc brakes (fig. 11) and linear-pull brakes (fig. 12), are extremely powerful.
-Take extra care in becoming familiar with these brakes and exercise particular care when using them.

-4. Some bicycle brakes are equipped with a brake force

-modulator, a small, cylindrical device through which the brake control cable runs and which is designed to provide a more progressive application of braking force.
+- 1. Riding with improperly adjusted brakes, worn brake pads, or wheels on which the rim wear mark is visible is dangerous and can result in serious injury or death. - 2.
+Applying brakes too hard or too suddenly can lock up a wheel, which could cause you to lose control and fall.
+Sudden or excessive application of the front brake may pitch the rider over the handlebars, which may result in serious injury or death. - 3.
+Some bicycle brakes, such as disc brakes (fig. 11) and linear-pull brakes (fig. 12), are extremely powerful.
+Take extra care in becoming familiar with these brakes and exercise particular care when using them. - 4.
+Some bicycle brakes are equipped with a brake force modulator, a small, cylindrical device through which the brake control cable runs and which is designed to provide a more progressive application of braking force.
 A modulator makes the initial brake lever force more gentle, progressively increasing force until full force is achieved.
 If your bike is equipped with a brake force modulator, take extra care in becoming familiar with its performance characteristics.
+Some brake force modulators are adjustable.
+If you don't like the feel of your brakes, ask your dealer about adjusting the brake force modulation.

-5. Disc brakes can get extremely hot with extended use.
-Be careful not to touch a disc brake until it has had plenty of time to cool.

-6. See the brake manufacturer's instructions for operation and care of your brakes, and for when brake pads must be replaced.
-If you do not have the manufacturer's instructions, see your dealer or contact the brake manufacturer.

-7. If you are replacing worn or damaged parts, use only manufacturer-approved genuine replacement parts.
+- 5. Disc brakes can get extremely hot with extended use.
+Be careful not to touch a disc brake until it has had plenty of time to cool. - 6.
+See the brake manufacturer's instructions for operation and care of your brakes, and for when brake pads must be replaced.
+If you do not have the manufacturer's instructions, see your dealer or contact the brake manufacturer. - 7.
+If you are replacing worn or damaged parts, use only manufacturer-approved genuine replacement parts.